 In order for an employment permit to be granted, it must be proven that an applicant possesses the skills, knowledge and qualifications to fulfil the position they are being offered and has a passport that is valid for at least six months.

-The employer must be able to demonstrate that they were unable to secure an Irish or EU national for the role.
+For general employment permits the employer must be able to demonstrate that they were unable to secure an Irish or EU national for the role.
 In certain circumstances, employers are required to carry out a Labour Market Needs Test before applying for an employment permit.

 There are also a number of roles that are not eligible for an Irish work permit (even when the employer cannot secure an Irish or EU national for the position).
 The full list of ineligible categories of employment can be found here.

-An application for a work visa can only be made if a job offer has been made and a contract of employment has been signed – this must be submitted in support of the application.
+An application for a work permit can only be made if a job offer has been made and a contract of employment has been signed – this must be submitted in support of the application.
 An employer must:

 - Be registered with the Revenue Commissioners